aws/aws-toolkit-vscode/CONTRIBUTING.md

 -   `AWS_TOOLKIT_AUTOMATION`: If tests are currently being ran
 -   `DEVELOPMENT_PATH`: The path to the aws toolkit vscode project
 -   `AWS_TOOLKIT_TEST_NO_COLOR`: If the tests should include colour in their output
+-   `TEST_DIR` - The directory where the test runner should find the tests

 ### SAM/CFN ("goformation") JSON schema